monagrland/pytransaln/README.md

   three) alternative translations are each pairwise aligned to the remaining sequences with an unambiguous best reading frame.
 The frame that has the highest total alignment score is chosen.
+* Optional: If an HMM representing the target protein sequence is provided (option `--hmm`), the 'good' sequences will be screened against this HMM;
+  sequences with outlier bit scores will not be used for the initial aligment
-* Translated 'good' sequences are aligned with MAFFT; amino acid translation is then back-translated to a codon alignment
+* Translated 'good' sequences are aligned with MAFFT; nucleotide sequences are then aligned as codons using this amino acid alignment

 Dealing with pseudogenes/frameshifted sequences (adapted from transAlign, see [Bininda-Edmonds, 2005](https://doi.org/10.1186/1471-2105-6-156)):